 10. Availability of scholarships

-You may have liked to idea of studying in the U.S. based on the above-mentioned benefits, but were held back because of the costs.
+You may like the idea of studying in the U.S. based on the above-mentioned benefits, but are held back because of the costs.
 It’s true that a degree from a U.S. university can cost up to $60,000 per year.
 Luckily, many universities see the benefits of having an international student population, and offer scholarships to minimize the financial burden.
 At Epro 360, we will help to match you with a university that offers scholarships to international students, and provide support from the beginning stages of applying and getting the visa to helping you adjust once you arrive to your university.
-Epro 360 has already helped dozens of international students realize their dream of studying in the U.S. To hear their stories and to learn more about our process, visit our website epro360.com.
+Epro 360 has already helped dozens of international students realize their dream of studying in the U.S. To hear their stories and to learn more about our process, visit our website www.epro360.com.